Franklin Benjamin Sanborn: Professional life

 In October 1863, he became secretary of the Massachusetts State Board of Charities, the first established in America.
 He was secretary from 1863 to 1868, a member from 1870 to 1876, and chairman from 1874 to 1876.
-In 1875, he made a searching investigation into the abuses of the Tewksbury almshouse, and in consequence that institution was reformed.
-In 1879 he helped to reorganize the system of Massachusetts charities, with special reference to the care of children and insane persons, in July 1879 becoming State Inspector of Charities under the new board, serving until 1888.
+In 1875, he made a searching investigation into the abuses of the Tewksbury almshouse, resulting in that institution being reformed.
+In 1879, he helped to reorganize the system of Massachusetts charities, with special reference to the care of children and insane persons, in July 1879 becoming State Inspector of Charities under the new board, serving until 1888.

 Personal life

 Sanborn lived in Concord, Massachusetts.
 He was twice married, first to Ariana Walker in 1854 for eight days until she died.
 Following his first wife's death, Sanborn courted nineteen-year-old Edith Emerson, the daughter of Ralph Waldo Emerson of Concord.
 (Sanborn's aunt Miss Alice Leavitt, his mother's sister, was personal nurse to Ralph Waldo Emerson's widow Lydian.)
-Sanborn ultimately proposed to Miss Emerson in 1861, and was rejected.
+Sanborn ultimately proposed to Miss Emerson in 1861 and was rejected.
 He apparently took offense and launched into a series of letters to Miss Emerson's mother.
 Those letters apparently inflamed the Emerson family, with the result that Ralph Waldo drafted a chilly letter to Sanborn, informing Sanborn of Emerson's wife's displeasure at having been accused.
 The matter did not end happily, with Mrs. Emerson writing her own letter of reproach to Sanborn.

 Ultimately, Sanborn begrudgingly apologized and moved on.
 He married as his second wife his cousin Louisa Augusta Leavitt in 1862—said to look enough like Sanborn to be his sister—the daughter of Sanborn's uncle Joseph Melcher Leavitt, a Boston merchant (Sanborn's other uncle was Benson Leavitt, once a partner of his wife's father and later acting mayor of Boston).
 Louisa Leavitt had worked as a schoolteacher at the Concord school Sanborn founded.
 The couple were married at the Church of the Disciples in Boston by abolitionist minister James Freeman Clarke.
 They had three sons, the poet Thomas Parker Sanborn, the genealogist Victor Channing Sanborn, and Francis Bachiler Sanborn.

 In 1880, Frank Sanborn built a large house on the banks of the Sudbury River in Concord, placing a plaque with the name of his first wife, Ariana, in a gable end.
 It was in this home that the Sanborns' eldest son, Tom, committed suicide in 1889, at the age of twenty-four, after which the Sanborns stayed for several months in the Emerson home.
 In 1891 Frank Sanborn moved his ailing and elderly friend, transcendental poet and walking-companion of Thoreau, Ellery Channing, into his home, where Channing subsequently died in 1901.
 Although the Sanborns' second son, Victor Channing Sanborn, was engaged in real estate for a living, he wrote frequently about his father and authored a book researching their ancestor Thomas Leavitt's origins.